Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 http://www.me.berkeley.edu/gri_mech/ for more information about GRI-Mech 3.0.)

-The `gas1` object has properties you would expect for a gas mixture - it has a temperature, a pressure, species mole and mass fractions, etc. As we'll soon see, it has many more properties.
+The ``gas1`` object has properties you would expect for a gas mixture—it has a temperature, a pressure, species mole and mass fractions, etc. As we'll soon see, it has many more properties.

-The summary of the state of `gas1` printed above shows that new objects created from the `gri30.cti` input file start out with a temperature of 300 K, a pressure of 1 atm, and have a composition that consists of only one species, in this case hydrogen.
-There is nothing special about H2 - it just happens to be the first species listed in the input file defining GRI-Mech 3.0.
+The summary of the state of ``gas1`` printed above shows that new objects created from the ``gri30.cti`` input file start out with a temperature of 300 K, a pressure of 1 atm, and have a composition that consists of only one species, in this case hydrogen.
+There is nothing special about H2, it just happens to be the first species listed in the input file defining GRI-Mech 3.0.
 In general, whichever species is listed first will initially have a mole fraction of 1.0, and all of the others will be zero.